ogdenpm/intel80tools/Doc/Cports.md

 # C ports of Intel ISIS applications

-The c-ports directory tree contains my ports of some of the ISIS development chain to C so that they run under modern processors.
+The c-ports source code now has it's own repository [c-ports](https://github.com/ogdenpm/c-ports).
+There you will find my ports of some of the ISIS development chain to C so that they run under modern processors.

 Below are details of what is available, followed by some notes on my approach to porting the applications.